williampathadan/Sprint-Challenge--Theory-Algorithms/theory/README.md

     boat

 * Regex that matches dates in YYYY-MM-DD format.
+(Year can be 1-4 digits, and month and day can each be 1-2 digits).
 This does not need to verify the date is correct.

   2000-10-12
   1999-1-20